theolivenbaum/resin/README.md

 In a dense space, especially a high dimensional one, a high CPU clock frequency is required for decent querying performance.

-As well as lots, and lots of cores.
+As well as lots, and lotIs of cores.

 ## Write, map, materialize